photomz/arc-evolutionary/writeup.md

 I'll walk through my prompting approach here, with the full prompts available in Appendix 2.

-My strategy relies heavily on Chain-of-Thought (COT) prompting — requiring the LLM to reason through its solution step by step before answering.
+My strategy relies heavily on Chain-of-Thought (CoT) prompting — requiring the LLM to reason through its solution step by step before answering.
 This technique has [proven particularly effective](https://arxiv.org/abs/2201.11903) for reasoning tasks, which I explore more deeply in next section.

 Following Ryan's methodology, I implemented one-shot prompting by providing a single detailed example of a correct solution.
 While I experimented with two and three-shot approaches, one-shot consistently performed best.
 I suspect this is because LLMs [maintain better focus with concise prompts](https://arxiv.org/html/2404.02060v2) \- they seem to benefit more from deeply understanding one example rather than partially grasping several.